 Treat all payments in lieu of notice (PILONs) as earnings (subject to tax and class 1 NICs).
 Effectively, employers will be required to subject to tax an amount equivalent to the employee's basic pay if notice is not worked.
 This change took effect from 6 April 2018.

 Subject all termination payments above the £30,000 threshold to class 1A NICs (employer liability only).
-Subjecting termination payments above the £30,000 to class 1A NICs will be implemented in a National Insurance Contributions Bill to be published in 2018.
-The change will take effect from 6 April 2019.
+This will require new legislation.
+The change was due to take effect from 6 April 2018, but has been postponed to 6 April 2020.

 Permit HM Treasury to vary the £30,000 threshold by regulations.

-For more information, see Income tax and NICs: treatment of termination payments on the HMRC website.
+For more information on the policy, see Income tax and NICs: treatment of termination payments on the Gov.uk website.

 The European Commission has proposed a new directive on protecting whistleblowers from dismissal, demotion and other forms of retaliation, while providing them with safe channels for reporting within organisations and to public authorities.
 The proposals set out minimum standards of protection in specific EU policy areas, such as financial services, product safety, privacy and data protection, and would extend to ‘gig economy’ workers and the self-employed, as well as employees.